benfir123/amity-delivery-service/README.md

 Enter in constraints such as start town (source node), end town (destination node), and maximum number of stops.
 Click submit to show possible paths.

 ## More about the project

+Amity Delivery Service was developed following Test First principles.
+All the requirements were converted into test cases and code was then refactored to pass said cases.
+The two main pieces of business logic are the delivery cost function and the possible paths function.
+The delivery cost function simply looks up the cost associated with each sub-route that the user specified similar to VLOOKUP in Excel.
+On the other hand, the possible path function uses the Depth-first search (DFS) algorithm to explore the graph as far as possible before backtracking due to reaching the end or meeting constraints.